-Despite being large and heavy many Rottweilers really do enjoy a good swim!
-They’re very athletic and swimming can help them burn off some of their excess energy.
+Despite being large and heavy many Rottweilers really do enjoy a good swim (especially if it’s hot)!
+They are very athletic and swimming can help them burn off some of their excess energy.

-Unlike other breeds that are naturals in the water (such as the Poodle), you will need to give your Rottweiler more encouragement and guidance in the water.
+Unlike other breeds that are natural swimmers in the water (such as the Poodle), you’ll need to give your Rottweiler more encouragement and guidance in the water.

 One Rottweiler owner mentions that her loves swimming, saying:

 Mine loves to swim, but she’s not very good at it so I got her a life jacket.
 She will swim in circles for hours if you let her, and sneak back down to the lake when you’re not looking.– Jleigh041004 (Reddit User)

 Most Rottweilers that enjoy swimming aren’t usually adept swimmers and will require at least some form of preparation or training.
 However, as long as they have a life jacket and you keep a close eye, they will most likely be just fine.

 On the other hand, not all Rottweilers are fans of bodies of water and swimming.
 Other Rottweiler owners tell us the opposite, saying: